Amazon Link: http://amzn.to/2y7HdZd

-We reached the table where our parents sat with Jeremy and Kate Rose, their friends; part of the narrow almost incestuous social set to which most of the people here tonight belonged.
-I kissed mother’s cool cheek and shook father’s hand while greeting the Roses with a smile and a nod.
-I had just decided that this would be a tedious evening when Cass looked at me and winked, an air of barely suppressed mischief shone from her eyes.
+We reached the table where our parents sat with Jeremy and Kate Rose, their friends, part of the narrow, almost incestuous social set to which everyone here belonged.
+I kissed Mother’s cool cheek and shook Father’s hand while greeting the Roses with a smile and a nod.
+I’d just decided that this would be a tedious evening when Cass winked, an air of barely suppressed mischief shining from her eyes.

 “It was lovely.”

-“It will definitely be in the society pages,” Kate Rose gushed.
+“It will definitely be in the society pages,” Kate gushed.

-“I haven’t seen her yet,” I answered as Cass glared.
-Her crimson painted lips, puckered; the skin between her lips and nose reminded me of a concertina.
-Her eyes the same unusual shade of green as mine, a Perkins family trait, flashed in resentment.
-She looked like an angry schoolgirl about to lash out.
+“I haven’t seen her yet.”
+Cass glared, her crimson painted lips puckered.
+The skin between her lips and nose reminded me of a concertina.
+Her eyes, the same unusual shade of green as mine, a Perkins family trait, flashed in resentment.
 My eyes locked with hers.
-As the silent understanding passed between us, she deflated, her jaw line jutted out as she sought to regain her composure.
+As the silent understanding passed between us, she deflated, and her jawline jutted out as she sought to regain her composure.

 “Theodore.
-Well really, how terribly ill-mannered of you.
-It wasn’t how I brought you up.”
-She hissed.
+Well, really, how terribly ill-mannered of you.
+It isn’t how I brought you up,” Mother hissed.
 Her colour heightened as she contemplated what her best friend would think of me and whom she’d tell.

 “What would you know?”
 Cass’ voice trembled, barely coherent.

 “I said I’m sure he didn’t know.”
-Cass’ smile was so sweet it dripped honey.
+Cass smiled, a picture of innocence.

 “I take it you deposited your present in the reception safe?”

-Mother nodded, rising.
-She’d wasted enough time on us, time to circulate; Kate followed in her wake.
+Mother nodded, rising to circulate.
+She’d wasted enough time on us.
+Kate followed in her wake.

-“Make sure you congratulate your cousin.”
-She threw over her shoulder as she departed.
-I relaxed back into the chair and let out an enormous sigh of relief.
+“Make sure you congratulate your cousin,” she threw over her shoulder as she departed.
+I relaxed back into the chair, letting out a sigh of relief.